mohiuddin200/coaching-management/BACKEND_ARCHITECTURE_GUIDE.md

         lastName,
         email,
         phoneNumber,
-        levelId,
+        classId,
         // ... other fields
       },
-      include: { level: true },
+      include: { class: true },
     });

-    // Auto-enroll in all classes of the student's level if (levelId) {
+    // Auto-enroll in all classes of the student's class if (classId) {
       const classSections = await prisma.classSection.findMany({
         where: {
-          subject: { levelId },
+          subject: { classId },
           status: "Scheduled",
         },
       });